Healthy Homes Assessment Twyford

 Draught Stopping Twyford

-Draughts increase the likelihood of dropping temperatures within homes.
-A draughty house costs more to heat, resulting in wasted energy and incurring higher costs.
+Draughts increase the likelihood of less temperature in homes.
+A cold home costs more to heat, which completed jobs in wasting money and energy.

-If you can feel external air coming in or the sound of a clear draught emanating out of a hole or gap or crack, then it’s most likely a gap or crack that needs sealing in the way you can.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that let air into or out from the house require seals.
-For example, if the open fireplace isn’t in use it can create draughts.
+If you are able to feel external air flowing in or a clear draught out of a hole or gap, then it’s likely to be a gap or crack that needs sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air in or out of the house require sealing.
+For example, if an open fireplace isn’t being used, it can create draughts.
 This should be sealed from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+Property managers and landlords are accountable for making sure that these draughts are stopped as much as imaginable.

-You don’t require to block gaps or holes that are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the building as the home gets warmer and cooler, so that they can still be shut and opened, rather instead of being stuck.
-We will inspect all doors and windows as part of your Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be required to allow for movement of the building when the home heats and cools, to allow them to be shut and opened, rather than securing.
+We will check every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections